Classroom battlefields, recreating history, and emotional connections

 Welcome to my 3rd hour 8th grade American History class sometime in the early 1990s.
 Before standards or state assessments, and without a clear district curriculum, I could pretty much do whatever I wanted.

-And one of the things I wanted was for my kids to understand a bit about how historical battles were fought and how terrible war could be.
+And one of the things I wanted was for my kids to understand a bit about how historical battles were fought and at least a little about battlefield conditions.
 So during our study of the American Revolution, we recreated the battle of Lexington and Concord.

 Kids were assigned roles as British regulars or colonial militia.
 Tactics were discussed and practiced.
 We talked about historical context.
 And we carefully handed out the weapons – left over paper from the teachers’ lounge, wadded up into balls.
 Each soldier was allowed only so much, based on their role.